Join the Supplier Guide

 Serbia adopts spatial plan for Bistrica pumped-storage project

 The Government of Serbia has adopted a special purpose spatial plan for the 628 MW Bistrica pumped-storage hydropower project in western Serbia.
-The plan, which covers an area of 253 km2 spanning the municipalities of Nova Varoš, Priboj and Prijepolje, includes the existing Potpeć hydropower plant on the river Lim, according to the document published by the government on 17 October.
+The plan, spanning the municipalities of Nova Varoš, Priboj and Prijepolje, includes the existing Potpeć hydropower plant on the river Lim, according to the document published by the government on 17 October.

 Dragan Stankovic, the head of maintenance and investment in hydropower and renewable energy at Serbian state-owned energy producer Elektroprivreda Srbije (EPS), said last week the utility plans to start developing the Bistrica pumped-storage station in 2026, adding that negotiations are ongoing with the Japan International Cooperation Agency (JICA) on financing of the project.
 In May, the Government of Japan and its Ministry of Foreign Affairs formalized the participation of JICA in the Bistrica project.
 A final decision by JICA on the financing of the project is expected in the second half of next year.